 Centolla

-Magallanes king crab (Lithodes santolla) steamed whole, cracked at the table, served with butter-lemon.
+Magallanes king crab (Lithodes santolla), boiled whole in salted water and the sweet white meat picked out chamber by chamber.
 The Punta Arenas Sunday lunch when the boats come in.

 Cold Magellan waters produce the most prized centolla — sweet, dense meat.
 Punta Arenas fish-market crab boats land catch fresh; same-day cooking is the standard.